DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

     12 Amendments to the U.S. Constitution’, *National Archives,*
     <http://www.archives.gov/exhibits/charters/bill_of_rights_transcript.html>.

-[^7]: Vinton Cerf, ‘Father of the Internet: Why We Must Fight For Its
+[^7]: Vinton Cerf, ‘Father of the Internet: Why We Must Fight for its
     Freedom’, *CNN*, 30 November 2012, <http://edition.cnn.com/2012/11/29/business/opinion-cerf-google-internet-freedom/>.

 [^8]: Karl Popper, *The Open Society and Its Enemies*, London: